MrTrentDaVinci/SCIS/Greenfield1Start.md

 * No implicit structure
 * No implementation before declaration
 * Deterministic, phase-locked progression
+* Mandatory metric coverage for all declared elements

-Any deviation must be explicitly documented and justified.
+Any deviation must be explicitly documented, justified, and measured.

 ---

 ## 16. Next SCIS Step

-The next file to be created for this program is:
+The next file to be created is:

 > **A1p0s0f1 — Program File Map**

-This file will define the **structural layout** of the program only.
-It must be generated using the SCIS **Greenfield Map Rules** and must not introduce components, logic, or implementation details.
+This file will define **structural layout only** and must not introduce components, logic, or metrics.

-After the File Map is complete, the following file will be created:
+After that:

 > **A1p0s0f2 — Component Map**

-This will declare the major functional components, their responsibilities, and their relationships — still without implementation.
+This will declare components and non-components, at which point **metric envelopes become mandatory**.

 ---